deqline/ManualDllLoader/README.md

 ## DLL format
-Since this program uses CreateRemoteThread to execute the DLL entry point, we can only pass one parameter, so we cannot specify `fdwReason`.
+Since this program uses CreateRemoteThread to execute the DLL entry point, we can only pass one parameter, so checking `fdwReason` won't work.

 Here is what the DLL source code should look like: